-If you want a more sustainable shower routine, but aren’t on board with shampoo and conditioner bars, I’ve tested another plastic-free option for you: Concentrated, waterless shampoo and bath products in aluminum tubes from Everist.
-They’re definitely a travel-friendly option, but read on for the rest of the details.
+If you want a more sustainable shower routine, but aren’t on board with shampoo and conditioner bars, I’ve tested another plastic-free option for you: Waterless, concentrated shampoo, conditioner and body wash in aluminum tubes from Everist.
+They’re a travel-friendly option, but read on for the rest of the details.

 I’ve been a longtime devotee of shampoo and conditioner bars – both for their plastic-free status and travel-friendly packability.
 (Well, to be clear, I’m not a fan of all shampoo bars, but one brand that won me over after a lot of testing.)

-But I know that not everyone is into the bar concept.
-(Bars can soften in the heat if you leave them in hot car during summer travels.
-And you have to dry them and wrap them in washcloths to pack – at least that’s how I pack them.
-Not deal-breakers for me, but I do get the interest in something different.)
+Bars can soften in the heat if you leave them in hot car during summer travels.
+And you have to dry them and wrap them in washcloths to pack (at least that’s how I pack them).

-Everist also offered a discount code to share with you, so you can use the code TILTEDMAP10 for 10% off any order.
+Everist also created a discount code for this review: You can use the code TILTEDMAP10 for 10% off any order.
 (Even if it’s not your first order – so be sure to bookmark this for later!)

 What’s the point of Concentrated Shampoo?